amalgama-digital/docs.wavesplatform/docs/en/ride/v6/structures/common-structures/invocation.md

 :warning: This is the documentation for the Standard Library version 6, which is currently available for [Stagenet](/en/blockchain/blockchain-network/) only.
 [Go to Mainnet version](/en/ride/structures/common-structures/invocation)

-Structure that contains the fields of the script invocation that the [callable function](/en/ride/functions/callable-function) can use.
+Structure that contains fields of a script invocation that can be used by the [callable function](/en/ride/functions/callable-function) or the [call script](/en/ride/v6/script/script-types/call-script).

 ## Constructor